giorgiop94/digital-garden/_notes/Planetary Boundaries.md

 The boundaries that should not be crossed for us to keep the Earth in its currently desirable state (Holocene)

-Some of these boundaries show evidence of planetary scale [[Tipping point (nonlinear) effects]] and some do not.
+Some of these boundaries show evidence of planetary scale [[Tipping point -nonlinear- effects]] and some do not.
 Those that don't show evidence of tipping points, however, are helpful in regulating and preventing tipping points of other boundaries.

 There are strong **interactions** among the different boundaries.
 Transgressing one boundary may cause cascading effects on others